learn-co-curriculum/learn-environment-setup/README.md

 1. You need to install the Learn-XCPretty gem with `gem install learn-xcpretty` or if you get permission errors, `sudo gem install learn-xcpretty`.

+2. You need to install the cocoapods gem. `gem install cocoapods` or if you get permission errors, `sudo gem install cocoapods`.

 ### Additional Requirements for Ruby on Rails

 If you're planning on working with the Ruby on Rails framework.
 We additionally suggest you setup at least: